ManuelDeLeon/spreadsheet/README.md

 # spreadsheet
-Example of a spreadsheet like application.
+Example of a spreadsheet like application using ViewModel.